straz/artificialtrust/index.md

 layout: page
 ---

-*Artificial Trust* is a collection of essays, offering a framework for understanding complex systems.
-It's an attempt to explain how algorithms can fail in the things we trust.
+<p class="drop-cap">A<em>rtificial Trust</em> is a collection of
+essays, offering a framework for understanding complex systems.
+It's an attempt to explain how algorithms can fail in the things we trust.</p>

 We rely on complex systems like our health, our society, and the internet.
 These in turn rely on mechanisms to govern themselves and to